dingherself/dingherself.github.io/teaching/syllabus-language.md

 *LGBTQ+*

--   List of Student Resources Prepared by the Office of LGBTQ Affairs: <https://lgbtq.arizona.edu/students>
+-   List of Resources from the Office of LGBTQ Affairs: <https://lgbtq.arizona.edu/students>

 *Disability*